rafikee/stock_screener/README.md

 ## Deploy

-*Make sure to update the project_id*
+*Make sure to update the project to yours*

 *Ensure that you have setup gcloud from the command line and it points to your correct GCP project*

-`gcloud functions deploy exercise --set-env-vars --project_id=xxxxxxx --runtime python39 --trigger-http --allow-unauthenticated`
+`gcloud functions deploy stock-screener --project=xxxx --runtime python39 --trigger-http --allow-unauthenticated`